 The beach has been the scene of every kind of activity over the years, from hot-air balloon landings to soap opera star swoonings.
 The first private changing rooms were provided by an area landowner in the 1860s, and some were mounted on horse-drawn wagons.
-To enforce modesty and protect women bathers from view, the ladies bathed inside the wagons, which were pulled into the surf and returned to the beach with their shrieking wet contents.
+To enforce modesty and protect women bathers from view, the ladies bathed inside the wagons, which were pulled into the surf and then returned to the beach.